 Which countries can you send B2B emails to in Europe?

 Since the initial scramble to update privacy policies in 2018, talk of GDPR regulations has gone quiet.
-Every company that operates in the EU must comply, but this still leaves a big question mark over the heads of marketing managers across the continent: how do you maintain an effective B2B email marketing strategy while respecting data privacy laws?
+Every company that operates in the EU must comply, but this still leaves a big question mark over the heads of marketing managers and sales development representatives across the continent: how do you maintain an effective B2B email marketing strategy while respecting data privacy laws?
 In this article, we are offering clearer email guidance and sharing the do’s and don’ts of marketing emails across EU member states.

 Same Continent, different rules